A history of Littlehampton’s Pier Road and Bayford Road

 When the interior of the building was having work done to it in the late 1970s, portions of the original walls, still with the painted signs, were revealed.

-Mussel Row This row of 13 buildings were built in 1829/30 by John Peckham Henley and were first known as Henley’s Buildings.
-Originally single storey watermen’s cottages, they later became known as Mussel Row.
+Mussel Row This row of thirteen buildings were built in 1829/30 by John Peckham Henley and were first known as Henley’s Buildings.
+Originally single storey watermen’s cottages, they were dubbed Muscle Row due to the muscular appearance of the men who lived there.
+By the end of the century they had become known as Mussel Row.
 Today, that moniker survives only in the name of a restaurant, 47 Mussel Row, formerly The Riverside Cafe.

 In 1929, Mussel Row was rebuilt into the present line of cafes and shops.
 These properties are much deeper than they look because they are built on the slope of an embankment.